 We assume by contradiction that $M >0$ and of course this means that $\bt>0$.
 The cases when $\bx\in \Omega_1$ or $\bx \in \Omega_2$ can be treated by classical methods, hence we may assume that $\bx \in \H$.

-Next, by the regularization argument of Chapter~\ref{chap:pde.tools} we can assume in addition that $\Up$ is $C^1$ at least in the $t,x_1,\dots,x_{N-1}$ variables; moreover we can suppose that $(\bx,\bt)$ is a strict maximum point of $\Up-\underline{u}$.
+Next, by the regularization arguments of Chapter~\ref{chap:pde.tools} we can assume in addition that $\Up$ is $C^1$-smooth at least in the $t,x_1,\dots,x_{N-1}$ variables.
+Finally we can suppose that $(\bx,\bt)$ is a strict maximum point of $\Up-\underline{u}$.